-- (i) At least 60% of a building's façade along all 'A' Streets or Civic Spaces shall be composed of masonry, brick, or stucco using a process other than a one-step three-step process [65]. - (ii) No more than 40% of a building's façade along all 'A' Streets or Civic Spaces shall use other accent materials wood, architectural metal panel, split-face concrete block, tile, or pre-cast concrete panels.
+- At least 60% of a building's façade along all 'A' Streets or Civic Spaces shall be composed of masonry, brick, or stucco using a process other than a one-step process. - (ii) No more than 40% of a building's façade along all 'A' Streets or Civic Spaces shall use other accent materials wood, architectural metal panel, split-face concrete block, tile, or pre-cast concrete panels.
 EIFS shall not be permitted along any 'A' Street or Civic Space façade. - (iii) All façades along 'B' Streets or alleys shall be of a similar finished quality and color that blend with the front of the building.
 Building materials for these façades may be any of the primary and accent façade materials listed above. - a.
-EIFS shall be limited to no more than 10% of the upper floor façades along 'B' Streets and allevs. - b.
-Cementitious-fiber clapboard (not sheet) with at least a 50-year warranty shall may only be used on the upper floors of any 'B' Street or alley façades. - (iv) Other primary building materials shall be considered on a case-by-case basis by the Planning Director or his/her designee, particularly for buildings above 26 feet. - (v) Roofing materials visible from any public ROW shall be clay tile, copper, factory finished standing seam or corrugated metal, metal shingle, slate, synthetic slate, or similar materials.
+EIFS shall be limited to no more than 10% of the upper floor façades along 'B' Streets and alleys. - b.
+Cementitious-fiber clapboard (not sheet) with at least a 50-year warranty may only be used on the upper floors of any 'B' Street or alley facades. - (iv) Other primary building materials shall be considered on a case-by-case basis by the Planning Director or his/her designee, particularly for buildings above 26 feet. - (v) Roofing materials visible from any public ROW shall be clay tile, copper, factory finished standing seam or corrugated metal, metal shingle, slate, synthetic slate, or similar materials.

 - (i) Glazing along 'A' Streets shall not be opaque. - ii) To reduce mirror effect, windows shall be either glazing rated low-reflective value or a combination of glass and coating or finish to satisfy the equivalent standard.
-Highly reflective coatings and/or finishes are prohibited.
-Glazing shall be rated low-reflective value and may not have highly reflective coatings or finishes, so that mirror effect is reduced.
-[66] - (iii) Windows shall be recessed to give a thick wall impression. - (iv) Windows shall be vertically proportioned with multiple panes in both casement and double hung design. - (v) Ornamental arches of various designs, where used, shall be deeper on the ground floor and shallower on upper floors.
+Highly reflective coatings and/or finishes are prohibited. - (iii) Ornamental arches of various designs, where used, shall be deeper on the ground floor and shallower on upper floors.

-At least two of the following detail elements shall be incorporated to provide visual interest:
+At least two (2) of the following detail elements shall be incorporated to provide visual interest:

-- elaborate detailing around principal openings including but not limited to decorative trim, carving, transoms, columns, pilasters, pediments, and/or architraves,

-- (ii) decorative window details such as but not limited to window sills, decorative leading, color, opaque treatments, multipane windows, soldier course, transoms, and/or lintels,

-- (iii) metal railings at balconies,

-- (iv) shade structures,

-- (v) roof towers,

-- (vi) forecourts,

-- (vii) fountains or water features using recycled or reclaimed water,
+- detailing around principal openings including but not limited to decorative trim, carving, transoms, columns, pilasters, pediments, and/or architraves, - (ii) window details such as but not limited to window sills, decorative leading, color, opaque treatments, multipane windows, soldier course, transoms, and/or lintels, - (iii) metal railings at balconies, - (iv) shade structures, - (v) roof towers, - (vi) forecourts, - (vii) fountains or water features using recycled or reclaimed water, - (viii) plazas, - (ix) pedestrian furniture and/or lifesize game boards, - (x) masonry screen products for see-through walls or portions of walls, - (xi) free-standing arbors, canopies, or towers, - (xii) tower elements, and/or - (xiii) other equivalent element, as approved by the Planning Director or his/her designee.